SharePoint/sp-dev-docs/docs/sp-add-ins/use-an-office-365-sharepoint-site-to-authorize-provider-hosted-add-ins-on-an-on.md

 ### To configure your on-premises SharePoint site to use ACS

-1. On the on-premises SharePoint server, copy the code in the function into a text file, and save it with the name MySharePointFunctions.psm1 to one or the other of the following folders (not both).
+1. On the on-premises SharePoint server, copy the code of the function Connect-SPFarmToAAD (available below) into a text file named MySharePointFunctions.psm1, and save it to one or the other of the following folders (not both).
 You may have to create parts of the path, if it includes folders that do not already exist.
 Notice that in both cases, the lowest folder in the path has to have the same name as the file.

     > [!TIP]
     > The file has to be saved as ANSI format, not UTF-8.
 PowerShell may give syntax errors when it loads a file with a non-ANSI format.
 Windows NotePad defaults to saving it as ANSI.
 If you use any other editor to save the file, be sure you are saving it as ANSI.